-This practice ultimately determines what it is to be a person, because becoming a “self” happens in community.
-This practice expands my view of “self” and community as mutually dependent on causes and conditions – a point of view that unifies and views coherence in the flow of experiences.
+This practice reveals what it is to be a person, as becoming a “self” happens in community.
+This practice expands my view of “self” as mutually dependent (interdependent) on causes and conditions.
+The self becomes a point of view that unifies the flow of experience into coherency.

 I believe I am a discrete, fixed, and solid entity.
 I am an independent and individual identity to protect and defend.